ncodefun/visionstage.dev/README.md

 This is what happens when someone builds a framework, looking only for elegance and simplicity; you create a superb developer experience.
 Yes, you won't have some goodies that modern tooling can provide, but on the plus side hand, you don't have any tooling to deal with… Nor do you have to deal with an overly complex framework, with so many barriers and nerdy concepts you *must* learn and use, for your own good my child… God forbid you should shoot yourself in the foot!
 Like everyone is building a freaky monster app à la Facebook !
 Here you have a simple base from which you can do what you want, without any artificial limits.

-Save yourself a sea of endless confusion and frustrations, keep it simple, **focused**, and see how far you can go when you care more about freedom and lightness than about conformity and tightness.
+Spare yourself a sea of endless confusion and frustrations, keep it simple, **focused**, and see how far you can go when you care more about freedom and lightness than about conformity and tightness.

 We may say that Vision Stage is for quickly and easily prototyping a Web app, but you'll wonder why on earth you should then redo your app in way more time, and way less fun - for minimal gains, and probably for reassuring weak and worrying minds that demand conformity. 🤷